Focus on the People and Issues that Inspire You Most

 TRACK COURSES

-ABA 0712 - Concepts and Principles of Applied Behavior Analysis II (3 credits)
+ABA 0714 – Concepts and Principles of Applied Behavior Analysis (3 credits)

 ABA 0721 - Applied Behavior Analysis Assessment and Application (3 credits)

 This 45-hour graduate-level course will delve into the application of the concepts and principles of applied behavior analysis.
-It will focus on the current research on behavior assessment strategies, behavioral intervention strategies and change procedures, and methods of accountability in ABA interventions.
-This course covers BACB Fifth Edition Task List content areas: F: Behavior Assessment, G: Behavior-Change Procedures, and H: Selecting and Implementing Interventions.
-Prerequisites: ABA 0711 & ABA 0712.
+It will focus on the current research relating to behavior assessment strategies, cultural variables in the assessment process, behavioral intervention strategies and change procedures, and methods of accountability in ABA interventions.
+This course covers the following content areas: behavior assessment, behavior-change procedures, and selecting and implementing ethical and evidence-based interventions.

 ABA 0731 - Applied Behavior Analysis Assessment and Delivery Models (3 credits)

 This 45-hour graduate-level course will focus on conducting behavior analytic assessments in order to identify targets for behavior change programs.
 Additionally, the class will explore the variety of delivery models for services within the ABA model.
 Specifically, the delivery models of behavioral medicine, treatment of autism/developmental disabilities, organizational behavior management, and education will be examined.
-This course covers BACB Fifth Edition Task List content areas F: Behavior Assessment, G: Behavior-Change Procedures, and H: Selecting and Implementing Interventions.
-Prerequisites: ABA 0711 & ABA 0712.
+This course covers the following content areas: behavior assessment, behavior-change procedures, and selecting and implementing ethical and evidence-based interventions.

 ABA 0741 - Evaluating Interventions in Applied Behavior Analysis (3 credits)

 This 45-hour graduate-level course will focus on evaluation strategies used in research and in the ethical provision of interventions.
-This course covers the following BACB Fifth Edition content areas: C: Measurement, Data Display, and Interpretation and D: Experimental Design.
+Students will develop competence in measurement of behavior, data collection analysis and graphic representation, and experimental design with particular emphasis on single subject design.
 Mastery of this content allows for critical evaluation of research literature resulting in evidenced based decision making on assessment and intervention strategies across a variety of populations.
-Prerequisites: ABA 0711 & ABA 0712.
+This course covers experimental design, measurement, data display, and interpretation.

 ABA 0751 - Supervision and Management in Applied Behavior Analysis (3 credits)*